 Discourse on Uncleanness (Matthew 15:1-20; Mark 7:1-23)

 Though Jesus did not go to Judea, some of the scribes and Pharisees came up from Jerusalem to see him.
-By this we know that the Passover feast has past, but whether it was soon or several months past we do not know.
+By this, we know that the Passover feast has passed, but whether it was soon or several months past we do not know.

 Rather than limiting his words to just the scribes and Pharisees, Jesus calls to the people and gathers a crowd around him.
 He tells the people that true uncleanness does not come from external things, but from the thoughts with a man.

 We need to heed this lesson.
-Truth will divide people (II Thessalonians 2:11-12; I Corinthians 11:19).
+The truth will divide people (II Thessalonians 2:11-12; I Corinthians 11:19).
 The answer is not found in changing the truth to make it acceptable to people.
 It is an understanding that people who do not love the truth will of necessity reject it.

 Jesus points out that whatever is eaten doesn’t remain in the body.
 Food doesn’t change the person.
 Mark points out that by this, Jesus declared that all food was clean (Mark 7:19) and was showing his disciples a change that would come to the covenants.
 Immorality comes from within a person, from his thoughts, and thus makes him unclean.
 This is because all sins originate from the thoughts of a person.
 People think about the sins they are about to do in advance of actually committing the sins.
 It is their consideration of sins that clears the pathway for the committing of sin.